alexandec/angular2-basics/README.md

 author = 5; // Compile time error: Type 'number' is not assignable to type 'string'
 ```

-- Can also create object interfaces like:
+- Create object interfaces like:

 ```
 interface Bird {